krovma/pocket-free-cam/README.md

 Because this project is derived from ChisFlash universe, I'll call it ChisPocketCamera. :)

-**Notice: You still need to detach the M64282FP camera module from the original cartridge to work.
+**Notice: You still need the M64282FP camera module from the original cartridge to work.
 The only purpose of this project is to keep your cartridge PCB intact and still get a flashable camera cartridge.**

 Schematic and layout are still being iterated and will be released on OSHWlab/OSHWhub when finished.
 Preliminary version is like this...
 ![PreliminaryPCB](https://github.com/krovma/pocket-free-cam/blob/master/resources/pcb-preview.png)